1 Tiger Lily Lane

 page update: Dec 7, 2020

 You’re invited to explore our Conservation Management Area (CMA) a wooded 73-acre natural area in Harding Township.
-Its nearly 2 miles of boardwalk and mulched trails are open to the public for walking, hiking, and nature study.
+Its 3.5 miles of boardwalk and mulched trails are open to the public for walking, hiking, and nature study.
 GSWA has many scheduled events at the CMA throughout the year, including family hikes, natural history explorations, dog walks, and moonlight walks to name a few, but you can enjoy the CMA anytime at your own at your convenience.

 The CMA has two trailheads on Tiger Lily Lane, the Horizon Trail, which is located approximately halfway down the road, and the main trail head, which is located at the end of the cul-de-sac.
 See “Map” tab for trail maps.